GNU-Ymir/Documentations/hello-world/README.md

 // This is a comment

 // This is a function declaration
-// The main function, is the first one called def main () {
+// The main function, is the first one to be called def main () {
     // Print 'Hello World !!' to the console println ("Hello World !!");
 }
 ```

 A binary can be generated using **GYC**.